Bupivacaine Injection (Bupivacaine Hydrochloride (As Monohydrate))

 Important Warnings

-Do not use if you are allergic to bupivacaine, other local anaesthetics (like lidocaine), or any ingredients in the medicine.
-Also avoid if you have an infection or swelling where the injection will be given, or if you have uncorrected low blood pressure.
+Do not use if you have a known allergy to bupivacaine or other local anesthetics, have an infection at the injection site, or have uncorrected low blood pressure.

 Medical Conditions to Discuss